fredg1/TourGuide_beta/README.md

 [main-clutter](https://github.com/cdrock/TourGuide/pull/13): Various changes that didn't deserve their own branch.
 Pirate_route_rework has most of the changes present in this branch.
 Only difference is stuff regarding Guzzlr, really.

 doctor-bag-quest: Now reminds you to do bag quests if your bag isn't maxed out, and reminder to finish in-progress quests.
 No testing done yet.

+sea-quest-tweaks: Changed the conditionals so that you won't simply get "Unless you discovered the currents already, in which case go to the corral." as often anymore.
+Also some comments were locked behind bad logic.
+Need to test if I didn't screw up anywhere.